natereprogle/homelab/README.md

 # Homelab Configuration

 A collection of Ansible playbooks for my homelab.
-Currently this is a work in progress, as I've had my homelab for nearly 2 years now and everything has been done manually.
+Currently, this is a work in progress, as I've had my homelab for nearly 3 years now and everything has been done manually.
 I'm converting to Ansible to A) provide easier deployment in the future, and B) be able to spin everything back up in the event of total failure.

 ## What this repo _will_ contain